ongyx/mangadex/README.md

 random_manga = manga_api.get_manga_random()
 ```

-For more info on using the API, read the auto-generated docs [here](api_docs/README.md).

 The version of this API will remain at 0.y.z until the Mangadex API itself is out of beta (and considered stable).